 Hosting the Games requires balancing different groups interests’ as well as precision, organisation and engagement.
 This leads to the need for the organisational bodies, Get Set Ready Gold Coast and The Department of Transport and Main Roads to work seamlessly in collaboration to ensure everyone is receiving the same messages.

-Consultation Manager delivered specially tailored CM system to meet the organisation’s needs.
+Consultation Manager delivered specially tailored CM system to meet the City of Gold Coast’s need’s.
 Our team has been liaising with Project Support Officer, Louise Wehi to ensure we create the most effective system.
 When talking to Louise, she said, “Consultation Manager has enabled us to effectively engage with all stakeholders (Residential & Business) and allow us to work with our Travel Demand Management team from the same database, ensuring we are up to date with latest interactions with stakeholders.
 We report up the chain weekly with the event report and it gives us exactly what we need.”

 The CM system has helped to: